yama-dev/js-scroll-effect-module/README.md

 ## Feature

 Add effect according to scroll.
+By using pre-prepared CSS, it is surprisingly easy to add effects that match the scrolling.

 <br>